Consumption disruption in 2019?

 The U.S. consumer has been a significant contributor to domestic economic growth in 2018.
 Will consumer consumption be hit by inflation in 2019?

-The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through March 31, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions expressed are those of the Portfolio's managers and are not meant as investment advice or to predict or project the future performance of any investment product.
+The opinions are current through Dec.
+31, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 Annuities are long-term financial products designed for retirement purposes.
 Annuity and life insurance guarantees are based on the financial strength and claims-paying ability of the issuing insurance company.
 The guarantees have no bearing on the performance of a variable investment option.
 Variable investment options are subject to market risk, including loss of principal.
 There are charges and expenses associated with annuities and variable life insurance products, including mortality and expense risk charges, management fees, administrative fees, expenses for optional riders and deferred sales charges for early withdrawals.
 Withdrawals before age 59 1/2 may be subject to a 10% IRS tax penalty and surrender charges may apply.